Angina Pectoris Overview

 Newly Industrialised Countries (NICs) are nations that underwent rapid, successful industrialisation.
 Four generations are recognised in Southeast Asia:

+The flying geese paradigm illustrates how periphery countries become semi-periphery and then core.
 Japan outsourced to 1st gen NICs (e.g., South Korea, Taiwan) seeking cheap but skilled labour and good infrastructure.
 As wages rose, 1st gen NICs and other HICs outsourced to 2nd gen NICs, and so on.
 This process created a regional division of labour where NICs occupy an intermediate position.

 First-generation NICs succeeded due to: